dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 }
 ```

-In this example, `MyTab` objects should be consumed in your Shell visual hierarchy instead of `Tab` objects.
+In this example, `MyTab` objects should be consumed in your Shell visual hierarchy instead of <xref:Microsoft.Maui.Controls.Tab> objects.

 ## Navigation events

-The `Shell` class defines the `Navigating` event, which is fired when navigation is about to be performed, either due to programmatic navigation or user interaction.
+The <xref:Microsoft.Maui.Controls.Shell> class defines the `Navigating` event, which is fired when navigation is about to be performed, either due to programmatic navigation or user interaction.
 The `ShellNavigatingEventArgs` object that accompanies the `Navigating` event provides the following properties:

 | Property | Type | Description |
 |---|---|---|